 Buses Are Better Than I Imagined

-Previously, I had a very low opinion of buses.
+Also like almost everyone in L.A., I had a very low opinion of buses.
 I viewed them as slow, lumbering behemoths which clogged LA traffic.

 Here are my top three tips for using the bus:

-1. Get a TAP Card to Pay
+1. Get a TAP Card

 2. Use Google Maps to Find Bus Routes